Manak-hash/Manak/README.md

 # Broadband Deals Comparator

 ## Project Overview
 The Broadband Deals Comparator is a web application designed to help users compare broadband deals offered by the top three providers in Morocco: Maroc Telecom, Orange, and Inwi.
-The website presents deal information in a user-friendly format, allowing users to filter and sort deals based on their preferences.
+The website presents deal information in a user-friendly format, allowing users to filter and sort deals based on their prices.

 ## Features
 - **Provider Comparison**: View broadband deals from Maroc Telecom, Orange, and Inwi in one place.